vmware/photon/docs/kubernetes.md

 kubectl delete -f ./node.json
 ```

-*You should be finished!*
+*You should be finished.*

-**The cluster should be running!
+**The cluster should be running.
 Launch a test pod.**

-You should have a functional cluster, check out [101](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/walkthrough/README.md)!
+You should have a functional cluster.
+Check out [101](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/walkthrough/README.md).